 - A. Georgia Institute of Technology (GT) commitment to a comprehensive 'green' building program and our emergence as a national leader in this growing trend reflects our intention to develop an environmentally sustainable campus.
-Major institutions simply must take the lead in responsible planning to address the challenges of declining air quality, depletion of natural resources and traffic congestion. - Β. GT utilizes The State of Georgia Energy Efficiency and Sustainable Construction Standards for State Buildings (also known as Peach Green Building Rating System) as a benchmark to gauge their efforts in energy and water efficiency, and use of Georgia-based building materials.
-GT utilizes various guiding principle in the development of all the Institution's construction and renovation projects defined within the Yellow Book.
-GT evaluates the environmental sustainability of building design, construction and operation, and focuses on building site selection and erosion control, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.
-Sustainability and stewardship practiced by GT makes good business sense.
-By building 'green' we are reducing long-term operating costs for the university and our impact and footprint on the environment around us.
-GT's green building program is one of the Institution's many environmental initiatives. including an extensive alternative transportation program, the creation and continued development of a core walking campus, and a nationally recognized recycling program. - C. All new building projects and major renovations are required to be designed to provide easily- accessible, dedicated areas for the collection and storage of recycled materials generated from the building and their removal to the central recycling center.
+Major institutions simply must take the lead in responsible planning to address the challenges of declining air quality, depletion of natural resources and traffic congestion. - B. All new construction projects and major renovations shall have a goal of LEED Platinum certification.
+Where LEED Platinum is not optimal, an exemption request to pursue LEED Gold, along with justification and supporting documentation, must be submitted to EVP of Infrastructure and Sustainability for approval.
+Where the standards described in this book are in conflict with LEED credit requirements, consultant shall request clarification from GT project manager.
+Applicable projects shall also be submitted for The State of Georgia Energy Efficiency and Sustainable Construction Standards for State Buildings (also known as Peach Green Building Rating System) - C. All new building projects and major renovations are required to be designed to provide easily- accessible, dedicated areas for the collection and storage of recycled materials generated from the building and their removal to the central recycling center.
 At a minimum, these materials must include paper, corrugated cardboard, glass, plastics, and metals.